poridhiEng/poridhi-labs/Poridhi Labs/FastAPI Labs/Lab 03/README.md

 ![alt text](https://github.com/poridhiEng/poridhi-labs/raw/main/Poridhi%20Labs/FastAPI%20Labs/Lab%2003/images/image-2.png)

 >NOTE: The `jq` command is used to format the JSON response.
-If you don't have `jq` installed, install it using `sudo apt-get install jq` on Linux.
+If you don't have `jq` installed, you can install it using `sudo apt-get install jq` on Linux.

 ### **2. Create a New Book**